atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 The ' journey' Tsh '‘london, i s9
 N
 '...
 J“
 “with you.'
-I thought she was “some exceeding low creature, by her ' “idrsfs and manners.'”
+I thought she was “some exceeding low creature, by her ' “idrsfs and manners.'"
 /
 — ' “* * * ^
 N
-“To say the truth, my Lady, ” replied Mrs. Selby, “I am obliged to be “civil to her.
-She hired these lodgings O O for. me, or we should not have had a ' “place.to sit down in when we came “to London; ” *•
+“To say the truth, my Lady, " replied Mrs. Selby, “I am obliged to be “civil to her.
+She hired these lodgings O O for. me, or we should not have had a ' “place.to sit down in when we came “to London; " *•
 “You are extremely<chliged to heryto
 A
-“be sure” ” my Lady, “for
+“be sure" " my Lady, “for
 “placing you in die narrowest and
 .« »
 “most stinking part of the Strand.